t>

 • Dead, broken, or hanging branches in the canopy

-• Unusual swellings such as a burl on the trunk or branches
+• Unusual growths such as a burl

-Understanding Various Types of Tree Damage
+Understanding Different Types of Tree Damage

 Impact of Storm Damage on Trees

-• Pruning out broken, cracked, or hanging branches
+• Cracked, split, or hanging branches

 Pest Infestation and Trees: What You Need to Know